$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 Document Apostille Type Processing Time (Standard)

-Antecedentes Judiciales Digital (online) 1–3 business days
+Antecedentes Judiciales Digital (online) Check current portal estimate

 Total Budget for Apostilles and Translations